nickyiliwang0000/h/README.md

 ## Projects

 Each of these projects is designed to confirm your understanding of the topics taught that week.
 For this reason, we encourage you to build a minimum viable product that satisfies all the requirements for that project **before** doing anything more ambitious.
-Challenge yourself, by all means, but **first** make sure that you have completed a project that satsfies **all** the project requirements.
+Challenge yourself, by all means, but **first** make sure that you have completed **all** the project requirements.

 Turning in an excellent small project is better than turning in a more ambitious project with lots of bugs.